duncantl/RAppian/README.md

 In the future, we might add some tests that we can do here to identify potential issues with what we develop.

+# Parsing SAIL Code

+How can we programmatically analyze and extract information from SAIL code?

+## Why?
+Because we want to analyze the code to
++ identify
+  + functions being called
+  + expression rules being inboked
+  + interfaces being re-used
+  + record types being referenced
+  + constants being used
+  + rule input values
+  + layout functions and parameters in use.
++ find commented out code
++ ...

+## How to "parse" SAIL Code

+### Regular Expressions

+We can use the "low-brow" apprach of regular expressions to capture a lot of information.
+See
++ `findCalls()`
++ `getDomains()`
++ `getUUIDs()`
++ `mkUUIDMap()`

+### Transforming to a known syntax

+One approach to parsing SAIL code is to transform it to a pseudo R syntax and parse that and then process the resulting language objects.
+This is what we have done via the function `StoR()` (SAIL to R.)

+This uses regular expressions to actually transform SAIL code into a form that is compatible with R syntax.
+Then we can use R's `parse()` function and the meta-programming tools in CodeAnalysis, CodeDepends, codetools.

+For the current state of the Appian application I am working with, this parses all SAIL code in the application.

+## Parser

+The "correct" approach is to have a proper SAIL parser.
+We can use lex/yacc, ANTLR, or a hand-written parser to do this.